jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

     }
 ```

-Iterating through the same `address_map` that was used in the `paging_init` setup, each address region of type `MEM_TYPE_SDRAM` is considered.
-Depending on the flags, the setup can determine how to initialize each of the `GLOBAL_MEMMAP` pages.
+Iterating through the same `address_map` we used for the `paging_init` setup, each address region of type `MEM_TYPE_SDRAM` is considered.
+The flags of each region determine how to initialize the `GLOBAL_MEMMAP` pages within.

 ```C
 static void alloc_kernel_pages(struct address_region *addrreg, struct list *freelists)